jmcpheron/did-you-hear-that/README.md

     *   Click "Save".
 5.  **Access Site:** GitHub Pages will build and deploy your site.
 It might take a minute or two.
 The URL will be provided in the Pages settings section, typically in the format `https://yourusername.github.io/your-repo-name/`.

-**Note:** Since this project loads local files (like `data/feed.json` and potentially `audio/*`), simply pushing these files to your GitHub repository will make them accessible to the deployed site via relative paths.
+**Note:** Since this project loads files like `data/feed.json` and `sample_audio/*` using relative paths, simply pushing these files to your GitHub repository makes them accessible to the deployed site.
+The `audio/` directory is ignored by Git by default and is intended for your private, local files.

 ## JSON Feed Structure (`data/feed.json`)